 But what if your cat never sets foot in the street?
 Should you vaccinate your indoor cat?
 After all, he won’t be playing any part in ‘herd immunity’

+Many vets do recommend vaccinations for indoor cats, and not just because they make money from them.
 They argue that the risk of cats escaping is quite high, and that there is always a risk of another animal entering your home and infecting the cat.

 This is particularly relevant in areas where rabies is an issue.